100 Random GK Trivia Printable Quiz Questions Answers

 Random trivia questions answers

-1. Islamic prophet Muhammad (PBUH) led the Battle of Uhud at his 54 years of age in which year?
+1. Islamic prophet Muhammad (PBUH) led the Battle of Uhud at 54 years of age in which year?

 525

-2. How many verses are there in the bible?
+2. How many verses are there in the Bible?

 There are 23,145 verses in the Old Testament and 7,957 verses in the New Testament.
 This gives a total of 31,102 verses.

-3. What animal is in the hassen in hasenpfeffer?
+3. What animal is in the hassen in Hasenpfeffer?

 Hare or Rabbit